cabforum/smime/SBR.md

 CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
 CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

+##### 4.2.2.1.1 DNSSEC Validation of CAA Records

+Effective March 15th, 2026: DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.
+The DNS resolver used for all DNS queries associated with CAA record lookups performed by the Primary Network Perspective MUST:

+* perform DNSSEC validation using the algorithm defined in [RFC 4035 Section 5](https://datatracker.ietf.org/doc/html/rfc4035#section-5); and
+* support NSEC3 as defined in [RFC 5155](https://datatracker.ietf.org/doc/html/rfc5155); and
+* support SHA-2 as defined in [RFC 4509](https://datatracker.ietf.org/doc/html/rfc4509) and [RFC 5702](https://datatracker.ietf.org/doc/html/rfc5702); and
+* properly handle the security concerns enumerated in [RFC 6840 Section 4](https://datatracker.ietf.org/doc/html/rfc6840#section-4).

+Effective March 15th, 2026: CAs MUST NOT use local policy to disable DNSSEC validation on any DNS query associated CAA record lookups.

+Effective March 15th, 2026: DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) MUST NOT be treated as permission to issue.

+DNSSEC validation back to the IANA DNSSEC root trust anchor MAY be performed on all DNS queries associated with CAA record lookups performed by Remote Network Perspectives as part of Multi-Perspective Issuance Corroboration.

+DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits).

 #### 4.2.2.2 Multi-perspective issuance corroboration

 CAs SHOULD implement [Section 3.2.2.9](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3229-multi-perspective-issuance-corroboration) of the TLS Baseline Requirements before March 15, 2025.
 Effective May 15, 2025 CAs SHALL implement [Section 3.2.2.9](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3229-multi-perspective-issuance-corroboration) of the TLS Baseline Requirements.
 This optional delay to the Phased Implementation Timeline for MPIC is intended to assist S/MIME Certificate Issuers with no TLS MPIC obligations.